Top Ten Things to Do in the Costa Tropical With Kids

 This really goes without saying, but we're going to say it anyway, one of the best things to do with your kids in the Costa Tropical is spend the day on the beach.
 Luckily for them there are dozens to choose from, and all offer something special.

-Most of the beaches have tons of fun activities for the kids, such as kayaking, padel board, water-bikes, snorkeling, diving and more.
+Most of the beaches have tons of fun activities for the kids, such as kayaking, paddle board, water-bikes, snorkeling, diving and more.

 6. Bounce on the Aqua Marina

-From July thru September the kids can enjoy another type of waterpark, the inflatibles.
-These inflatible parks are all the rage along the coast right now and open up in each of the larger Costa Tropical towns.
+From July thru September the kids can enjoy another type of waterpark, the inflatables.
+These inflatable parks are all the rage along the coast right now and open in each of the larger Costa Tropical towns.
 Almuñécar, La Herradura and Salobreña all have one, and the kids love them!

 Bouncing is booked by the hour and by the end, they will all be exhausted... a plus for the adults as well!